Knife-wielding attacker injures four in Munich, say police

-MAINZ, Germany — A manhunt was underway in Munich after a knife-wielding attacker injured four people early Saturday, police said.
+MAINZ, Germany — A man wielding a knife injured eight people in Munich Saturday before fleeing the scene, police said.

-The suspect, described as a large unshaven man in his forties with light-brown hair, appeared to choose his victims at random, police said.
-Some victims suffered stab wounds but none were believed to be life-threatening.
+The suspect, described as a large unshaven 33-year-old man with light-brown hair, appeared to choose his victims at random, police said.
+Seven victims suffered stab wounds but none were believed to be serious.
+The eighth victim was injured by a punch.

+Seven of the eight victims were men; the youngest was a 12-year-old boy.

-Police said they had made an arrest but that the search was still underway.
+Police later said they had made an arrest and that there was no further danger to the public.
+They added that there was no evidence to suggest the attack was terrorism-related.

+The motive for the attack remained unclear but investigators said the suspect — a German citizen known to officers for previous offences including assault and theft — may suffer from mental health issues.

 Emergency services were called to the scene in Rosenheimerplatz, central Munich, at around 8.30 a.m. local time (2.30 a.m.
 ET).

 The man was wearing a green jacket, grey trousers and was carrying a backpack and camping mat.
-He was riding a black bicycle, police said.
+He had a black bicycle, police said.

 Carlo Angerer reported from Mainz.
 Carolin Sri-Narayana and Saphora Smith reported from London.